Fact Sheet - Changes to the GIPA Act in 2018 for citizens

 External review by the Information Commissioner

-The Information Commissioner now has 40 working days (‘review period’) from the day on which all necessary information relating to a review application has been received by the Information Commissioner, to complete the review of a decision and make any recommendations.
+From 28 November 2018, the Information Commissioner has 40 working days (‘review period’) from the day on which all necessary information relating to a review application has been received by the Information Commissioner, to complete the review of a decision and make any recommendations.

 The Information Commissioner and an applicant can agree to an extension of time for the review period.